-The Assembly of Student Delegates provides a mechanism for the expression of student concerns, and offers a means whereby students can have effective input into AOTA affairs.
+The Assembly of Student Delegates (ASD)provides a mechanism for the expression of student concerns, and offers a means whereby students can have effective input into AOTA affairs.
 Annually, an ASD Representative from each OT and OTA educational program represents their peers at the ASD Annual Meeting.
-As a standing committee of the Representative Assembly, the ASD Steering Committee serves the ASD membership by synthesizing student concerns to represent the student point of view to the Board of Directors, the Representative Assembly, the Commission on Practice, the Commission on Education, and all other bodies of AOTA as needed.
+As a standing committee of the Board of Directors, the ASD Steering Committee serves the ASD membership by synthesizing student concerns to represent the student point of view to the Representative Assembly, the Commission on Practice, the Commission on Education, and all other bodies of AOTA as needed.

 The mission of the Assembly of Student Delegates is to support student members of AOTA by communicating their interests and advancing their professional contributions.
 This Assembly upholds the AOTA mission, promotes Association membership, and provides a forum for the development of student leadership and political awareness to enhance the viability of the profession.

 ASD Annual Meeting Information